Yagogc/plp/NOTES.md

 ### State management

-- Server state: I used `react-query`, my preferred choice due the great and easy to use API.
+- Server state: `react-query`.
+My goto solution for server state: easy to use, great API, manages cache for your, etc
 - State management: `zustand`.
 A simple client state that pairs really well with `react-query`.
-- Animations: Framer Motion.
+- Animations: `framer-motion`.

 ## Testing

-Due to keep the test time boxed I only tested a few things to showcase different test cases:
+Due to time constraints I only tested a few things to showcase different test cases:

 - useLikeStore: for testing hooks
 - ProductCard: to test a normal component